mishalhossin/Discord-AI-Chatbot/README.md

 ## Features 🥳

-- Responds to messages in direct messages only
+- Responds to messages in direct messages and active channel enabled by !toggleactive commands.
 - Changes its profile picture with the `!pfp` command.
 - Provides latency information with the `!ping` command.
 - Changes its username with the `!changeusr` command.